lightward/mechanic-tasks/tasks/auto-tag-customers-when-another-tag-is-added/README.md

 * [Task script](./script.liquid)

-Does exactly as it says. :)
+Does exactly as it says. :) Optionally, use combinations of tags to require, and/or combinations of tags to add.

 ## Default options